d9n/tryfinally/series/understanding_gradle/intro.md

 <aside name="dynamic">My thoughts on whether this is good or bad is irrelevant to this series, so I'll be sidestepping it.
 But rest assured, this is a point of contention for developers, and I'm sure you can start a flame war over it if you want to (somewhere else, please).</aside>

 **It is cross platform**.
 The importance of this can't be overstated.
-Often build systems that people point to as "better" don't have a great story on Windows.
+Gradle has a solid story on Windows.

 **It is extensible** via a rich, powerful plugin system.
 A plugin for managing Java projects is included out of the box, [as are quite a few other standard plugins if you're curious](https://docs.gradle.org/current/userguide/standard_plugins.html).